IoT in manufacturing:

 Real-time product enhancement

-With the help of IoT-enabled sensors, manufacturers can remotely analyze product performance data and tune parameters even when the product leaves the production facility.
-With IoT, manufacturers can perform over-the-air updates, remotely calibrating software and firmware even after the product has been released.
-This way, they can fix bugs, introduce improvements, or enhance the solution's capabilities without physically accessing the product.
+With the help of IoT-enabled sensors, manufacturers can remotely gather information about product performance and tune parameters even when the product leaves the production facility.
+Moreover, manufacturers can perform over-the-air updates with IoT, remotely calibrating software and firmware even after the product has been released.
+This way, they can fix bugs, introduce improvements, or enhance the solution's capabilities without physically interacting with the product.

 Benefit